MarcinOrlowski/weekday-plasmoid/README.md

 such as day of today and last day of the month.
 All other appearance settings (incl. i.e. localization, day labels, first day of week) are also honored.

-**NOTE:** Both "Fake Today" and "Fake Last Month Day" feature previous/next navigation buttons.
+**NOTE:** Both "Fake Today" and "Fake month last day" feature previous/next navigation buttons.
 These will automatically commit
 "Use Fake Calendar" option as enabled.
 This may not be reflected by "Apply" button so hitting "Cancel" will not disable fake calendar feature.
 You need to uncheck this option and "Apply" or, in case you made more changes to the settings you do not want to apply, close and reopen settings window, then uncheck "Use Fake Calendar" and "Apply" to disable it.